jdeames/www.jdeames.com/_posts/2020-12-30-WalkersWay.markdown

 Walker-girl once wrote a book called "Walker's Way: Some Thoughts on Dog."

-If you would like to read it, please <a href="/assets/img/walker/WalkersWay.pdf">download it from here.</a>
+If you would like to read it, please <a href="/assets/img/walker/WalkersWay.pdf" target="_blank">download it from here.</a>
 She asks for your forbearance if she made some typos.
 She's all paws.

  <img class="col one left" alt="Walker's Way" src="/assets/img/walker/wway.jpg">